tripzilch/tripzilch.github.io/articles/probability.md

 This histogram seems to have about 50% probability to return 1.
 Try playing with the number `3` in the above code, to see how it changes the distributions.
 Higher values will make it more flat, whereas lower values make the probability to return 1 smaller.
 Note that using values less than 1 breaks the distribution a bit because it won't return all numbers between 0 and 1 anymore.

-There's probably a formula to calculate the value given a certain probability to return 1, but I haven't quite worked it out yet.
-Either way for most of my purpose it's enough to visually estimate from the histogram by trying a few different values.
+There's probably a formula to calculate the required value, given a certain probability to return 1, but I haven't quite worked it out yet.
+Either way, for most of my purposes it's enough to visually estimate from the histogram by trying a few different values.

 ## Transforming a PRNG to have less low numbers